chmerdon/GradientRobustMultiPhysics.jl/README.md

     - Hcurl elements (in future)
 - based on ExtendableGrids.jl, allowing mixed element geometries in the grid (simplices and quads only atm)
 - PDEDescription module and problem prototypes for easy problem description and discretisation setup
-- PDEDescription recognizes nonlinear problem and automatically devises a fixpoint algorithm
+- PDEDescription recognizes nonlinear operators and automatically devises fixed-point or Newton algorithms (experimental)
 - time-dependent solvers (very preliminary stage, only backward Euler for now)
 - generic quadrature rules (on intervals, triangles, parallelograms, parallelepiped)
 - reconstruction operators for gradient-robust Stokes discretisation (BR>RT0 or CR>RT0 in 2D and 3D, more in progress)